johnnyb/gocrypto/README.md

 This library is currently not very optimized.
 Most of the test cases, however, were taken directly from the documentation, so it should work correctly.

+## Additional Note

+In the implementation of LRP, the counter has a specific size: 4 bytes.
+The LRP standard seems to indicate that the size of the counter for LRP is just based on how many bits you need.
+In any case, if you set CounterSize on the LrpCipher to 4, you will get the behavior in the chip, and if you leave it you will get the behavior in the document.